Five Ways to Cut Back on Unhealthy Snacks

 Step Two: Fight cravings by thinking of snacks in a positive way.
 Researchers at Arizona State University had subjects watch one of two videos.
 One featured a negative message about sugary snacks and the other featured a positive message.
 Dieters who saw the negative message ate 39% more cookies than people who saw the positive message.

 The negative messages backfired.
 Instead of focusing on the bad things about junk food snacks, think about the positive things you get from healthy food.
 They provide more vitamins and minerals.
 They taste better, and the taste hangs around longer.
 They fill you up quicker with less calories.
-Look at the pros of choosing healthy instead of the cons from choosing junk.
+Look at the pros of choosing healthy instead of the cons of choosing junk.

 Step Three: Eat an apple before you go to the supermarket.
 It's common knowledge that you should eat something before buying food.
 It helps reduce some of the impulsive bad decisions you make while shopping hungry.
 But what you eat before that trip matters.